 Snap Stick are a treat option from The Farmer's Dog.
 You can see these once you've created an account.

 Additionally, after signing up, customers gain access to treats available exclusively to members.
-However, if you prefer a wider range of recipes and extras, consider Ollie.
-Ollie offers fresh and baked recipes as well as treats and supplements.
+If you prefer a wider range of treats and extras, including supplements, consider Ollie.

 The Farmer’s Dog ingredients are sourced from local farms, reputable food suppliers, or other suppliers who deliver human food following USDA standards.
 Many veterinarians recommend The Farmer's Dog, particularly for dogs needing weight management.
 Additionally, the company avoids the use of preservatives or growth hormones in its dog food, which I find particularly reassuring.

 Each recipe mixes human-grade meat and veggies plus vitamins and minerals.
 All The Farmer's Dog recipes follow a similar formula, with proteins and veggies as the main ingredients.
-For the purpose of my The Farmer’s Dog review, I’ll analyze Baxter’s turkey meal.
+Below, I’ve analyzed Baxter’s turkey meal.

 Let’s take a look at the benefits of each of these ingredients: